 When not being heard, interrupted, dismissed and/or ignored your heart

-becomes sad, a little spark goes dimmer and your withdrawal.
-After a while,you may find it difficult to speak up, to get your needs met, to make an effort and relationships grow distant, even abandoned.
-Fewer people to share your day with, your hopes and dreams with.
+becomes sad, a little spark goes dimmer and you withdrawal.
+After a while, you may find it difficult to speak up, to get your needs met, to make an effort and relationships grow distant, even abandoned.
+Fewer people to share your day with, your hopes and dreams.

 In some instances where families don’t listen, you may become lonely.
 I have a client who’s family talk over each other, bark and criticise easily for what seems irrelevant things.
 She became so distraught that she stopped speaking altogether.
 To her surprise her husband and mother told her if she wanted to be heard, she needed to change her attitude.